Internet-Draft SPICE SD-CWT November 2024

 }

-The SD-CWT-KBT prevents an attacker from copying and pasting disclosures, or from adding or removing disclosures without detection.
+The SD-KBT prevents an attacker from copying and pasting disclosures, or from adding or removing disclosures without detection.
 Confirmation is established according to RFC 8747, using the cnf claim in the payload of the SD-CWT.
-The Digested Salted Disclosed Claim are included in the sd_hash claim in the payload of the SD-CWT-KBT.

 kbt-cwt = #6.18([